thoughtbot/gitsh/lib/gitsh/tab_completion/README.md

 The implementation in gitsh is slightly different from the NFAs used by regular expressions.
 We're not interested in just matching things, we're interested in what should come next after the input we've seen so far.
-That means our implementation has two differences:
+We also want to make sure we can provide good defaults in situations where we don't recognise the context.
+That means our implementation has three differences:

 1. There are no end states.
 We just run the automaton until we run out of input, and then use the current states the automaton is in to understand what might